 We have five easy make-at-home weather instruments that are all a great STEM supplemental activity.
 It's not just making them, but also in recording data and logging what happens at your home using the instruments you make!
-We'll be adding one about every week or so until we have all five.

 CLICK HERE TO MAKE YOUR OWN THERMOMETER.
-This one is more difficult and will take some time/effort to turn into one that works with some degree (pun intended) of accuracy. (added March 31, 2020).
+This one is more difficult and will take some time/effort to turn into one that works with some degree (pun intended) of accuracy.

 CLICK HERE TO MAKE YOUR OWN BAROMETER.
-Fairly simple to make, but like the thermometer it's a bit tricky to calibrate because you have to compare what the pressure is when you build it because the pointer will move relative to where it was when the glass is sealed by the balloon. (added April 22, 2020).
+Fairly simple to make, but like the thermometer it's a bit tricky to calibrate because you have to compare what the pressure is when you build it because the pointer will move relative to where it was when the glass is sealed by the balloon.

 CLICK HERE TO MAKE YOUR OWN HYDROMETER.
 A hydrometer measures humidity in the air.
 Like the thermometer and barometer, this works best when made when the atmosphere is fairly neutral, in this case when the atmosphere is neither super dry or humid.